openfheorg/openfhe-boolean-circuit-evaluator/README.md

 * Speed up circuit management representation, possibly with linked list

 * add command line flags for other parameter sets afforded by OpenFHE

+* split TB_crypto into md5 and sha256 test benches, since the combined code takes extremely long to run

 Building the system
 -------------------